Leenhan Romero

-Leenhan Schnneiderth D'Alessan Romero Pacheco (born 1 November 2006) is a Venezuelan footballer who plays as a midfielder for Chilean side Universidad Católica.
+Leenhan Schnneiderth D'Alessan Romero Pacheco (born 1 November 2006) is a Venezuelan footballer who plays as a midfielder for Chilean side Deportes Concepción on loan from Universidad Católica.

 Club career

 Born in Maracay in Venezuela, Romero's family migrated to Chile in 2018.
 In mid-2020, his performances with youth side Católica de Quilicura at a youth tournament in La Serena, Chile, caught the attention of professional side Universidad Católica, and he signed with the club following a two-week trial.
 Having initially faced documentation issues, he could not play for the club's youth teams for six months.

 Two years later, at the age of fifteen, he was invited by coach Rodrigo Astudillo to train with the first team squad.
 He impressed then-manager Ariel Holan, with Holan saying of Romero: "he has the qualities, he is dynamic, and he has very good footwork."
 In May 2023, he signed his first professional contract with the club.

+In January 2026, Romero was loaned out to Deportes Concepción.